safaris since 1995

 You'll be met on arrival at Addis Ababa Airport for transfer to the centrally located 4* Jupiter International Hotel with broadband, spa, steam room and fitness centre.

 Fly from Addis to Bahir Dar.
 Boat trip on Lake Tana.
 Visit Blue Nile Falls.
-Spend the night at the all-inclusive Kuriftu Resort and Spa at Bahir Dar on the shores of Lake Tana.
+Spend the night at the Abayminch Lodge at Bahir Dar on the shores of Lake Tana.

-Flight to Aksum for sightseeing tour of the city and accommodation at Yeha Hotel (see highlights below for list of sites visited here).
+Flight to Aksum for sightseeing tour of the city and accommodation at Sabean Hotel (see highlights below for list of sites visited here).
+Stay tonight at the Sabean Hotel in Aksum.

 Flight to Lalibela, home of the 12th century AD churches of King Lalibela, stay at the Roha Hotel for 2 nights.